Last Updated on

 Observe them for a bunch of days or a week and get an idea if they are strong or small.
-Smaller movements are mostly a result of the baby’s hand, which are generally closer to their face.
-Stronger movements such as kicks and pushes are due to your baby’s feet.
+Smaller movements are mostly a result of the baby’s hands, which are generally closer to their face.
+Stronger movements, such as kicks and pushes, are due to your baby’s feet.

 Feel around for hardness that resembles a spherical round shape.
 If you push it gently and only the specific part moves, that’s probably the baby’s head.
 If instead, the entire baby seems to move inside you, then that’s possibly the baby’s buttocks.

-Baby’s heartbeats can be loudly heard from its back.
+The baby’s heartbeats can be loudly heard from its back.
 If you can hear them at a higher position of your stomach, then your baby might be in a breech position.
-If they seem to emerge from below your belly button, then the baby’s head maybe facing downwards.
+If they seem to emerge from below your belly button, then the baby’s head may be facing downwards.

 What is Belly Mapping?

 Belly mapping is a technique to envision your baby’s position before delivery.
 Once you’ve visited your doctor and know where your baby’s head is positioned, you can do the mapping yourself by using a marker and a baby doll.
 By marking the location of your baby’s head, you can trace your fingers to locate its buttocks and mark that position.
 Listening to the heartbeat can reveal more information and where you feel the kicks, mark them for legs.
 This can help you position the doll in a way that resembles your baby inside your womb.

 Can You Improve Your Baby’s Position for Labour?